MarcusHoltz/marcusholtz.github.io/_posts/2024-04-30-browsers-web-browser-privacy.md

 # Web Browser Privacy 😎

-This talk most specifically is about the omnipresent tracking that occurs on the world wide web, with the web being primarily contained to your web browser.
+This presentation attempts to help take back control for the average user and make the web a little more bearable.

 * * *